frmoriya/rossmann_prediction_sales/README.md

 ![](img/business_performance.jpg)

-# 8. Conclusion
+# 8. Business Conclusion
+- ML techniques enable more assertive decision making.
+- Dataset information allowed making future sales forecasts.
-The CFO is able to check prediction sales by mobile and carry out store renovation planning.
+- The CFO is able to check prediction sales by mobile.
-The values obtained are from the first CRISP-DS cycle, and may be improved in the next cycles.
+- The values obtained are from the first CRISP-DS cycle, and may be improved in the next cycles.

+# 9. Architecture and Model Deploy

-# 9. Telegram Bot
+# 10. Telegram Bot
 To use the prediction sales model, acess the Telegram and add the "Sales Prediction Bot"

-# 10. Instructions to

 # 11. Technologies
 [<img alt="Jupyter Notebook" src="https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white"/>](https://jupyter.org/)